dengdizzy/TMOTOR-ELEC/README.md

 # tmotor-unified-targets
-This is tmotor unified targets
+This is tmotor FC unified targets.
+Trying to build it.